scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 to load MPI itself.
 The file handle generated by *fmemopen* does not contain and cannot be used to generate a file descriptor as the file handle is created in user space and file descriptors require the allocation of resources by the kernel.
-While the the handle is sufficient for use with most codes, this does create compatibility issues when an application contains calls expecting a file descriptor.
+While the handle is sufficient for use with most codes, this does create compatibility issues when an application contains calls expecting a file descriptor.
 Finally, some thought has to be given to the bandwidth available through I/O networks versus the MPI broadcast otherwise it becomes easy to replace one slow loading interface with another.

 Despite the need for substantial reengineering of the CPython importer internals, almost all changes should eventually be transparent to end users and require no changes to user Python codes.
-The runtime environment requires changes to the *site.py* to ensure the loading of MPI and replace the native importer with the Walla importer.
+The runtime environment requires changes to the *site.py* file to ensure and is loaded and the native importer is replaced with the Walla importer.
 For compatibility reasons, *libdl* is not completely replaced; users should link *libwalla* before the glibc *libdl* to ensure that the symbols for *dlopen*, *dlsym*, and *dlclose* resolve back to *libwalla* rather than *libdl*.